Wooden-hammer-smashing-through-surface

 As I said previously, many readers tend to skim read content these days.
 But there are some things you can do to encourage them to read more.

-• Display lists in bullet points
+- Display lists as bullet points

 About the author